RuariW12/cobalt-intelligence/README.md

 **The model only sees what you see.** Summaries are built from the figures and headlines already on the page, with instructions not to introduce anything else.
 It runs on your GPU, so no prompt leaves the machine.

-**Relationships over portfolio tracking.** The interesting part is not what you own.
-It is that inflation moves rates, rates move housing, and AI capex moves electricity demand and then commodities.
-Instruments are tagged by economic meaning, so a story about NVIDIA reaches the semiconductor page and the AI tracker without being filed twice.

 ---